-If you live or travel in the UK the need to use a VPN is ever increasing and in 2019 you definitely should be using a VPN most, if not all of the time.
+If you live or travel in the United Kingdom the need to use a UK VPN is ever increasing and in 2021 you should definitely be using a VPN most, if not all of the time.

 But with so many VPN services out there, which should you choose?

 Answering that can end up costing you a lot in wasted sign up fees and time.
 In this busy world of ours, time you could better spend elsewhere.